 LUXURY – Palais Hansen Kempinski Vienna

 Built as a hotel for the World Exhibition in Vienna in 1873, the luxurious Palais Hansen Kempinski Vienna can be found right on the famous Ringstraße boulevard in the heart of the city.
-The hotel features 2 restaurants, a bar and an exclusive spa and fitness centre.
+The hotel features 2 restaurants, a bar, and an exclusive spa and fitness center.

 Best things to do in Vienna